yetanotherco/yet-another-bridge/contracts/zksync/README.md

 - `make zksync-connect`: Connects itself to saved PaymentRegistry address.
 - `make zksync-deploy-and-connect`: Deploys and connects itself to saved PaymentRegistry address.
 - `make ethereum-and-zksync-deploy`: Deploys both smart contracts and connects them to each other.

+### Local Tests

+To run local tests you should first start a local dockerized node.
+Then:
 - `make zksync-test`: Tests the contracts.

 ### Network Support